Dannymont94/minnow/README.md

 * Color palette parser for single-post view
 * Ability to follow users and see their posts
 * Ability to store instance of site and be able to interact with it (similar to Wayback Machine)
-* Ability to access URLs that require authentication
+* Ability to access URLs that require site authentication (like a Facebook profile)
-* Ability to capture screenshots for any screen size
+* Ability to capture screenshots at different screen dimensions
 * Improve site performance

 ## Contributing